How to cite a Constitution in APA

 Example:

-• The abolition of slavery was a significant constitutional change (U.S. Const. amend.
+• Abolition of slavery was a significant constitutional amendment (U.S. Const. amend.
 XIII, repealed 1979).

-No Author: The U.S. Constitution does not have a single author, so citations use “U.S. Const.” as the reference.
+No Author: The U.S. Constitution is not authored by one person, so citations use “U.S. Const.” as the citation.

-No Italics: APA style does not require italics or underlining for legal citations.
+No Italics: APA style does not require italics or underlining for citations of law.

-No Date for Current Provisions: Dates should only be included when citing repealed or amended provisions.
+No Date for Current Provisions: Dates only need to be used when citing repealed or amended provisions.

-Use Consistent Formatting Across Citations: Ensure that all citations follow the same structure, including the use of abbreviations, punctuation, and numeral styles, to maintain clarity and uniformity.
+Use Consistent Formatting in Citations: Make all citations consistent, both in the use of abbreviations, punctuation, and numerals, to make them clear and consistent.

-Do Not Include the Constitution in the Reference List for General Discussions: If discussing the U.S. Constitution broadly rather than citing specific articles or amendments, an in-text citation is sufficient, and no reference list entry is required.
+Don’t Include the Constitution in the Reference List as an Entry for General Discussion: When citing the U.S. Constitution in general and not citing articles or amendments, an in-text citation is sufficient and no reference list entry should be included.

 GIVE YOUR CITATIONS A BOOST TODAY